artarf/git-diff-staged/README.md

 ## Styles

-This plugin extends styles in core package `atom/git-diff`, which is enabled by default.
+This plugin extends styles in core package [git-diff](https://atom.io/packages/git-diff).
 Visual distinction is implemented only with no icons (`Show Icons In Editor Gutter` disabled), i.e. with the left borders and small triangles.